ess-dive-workspace/essdive-hydrologic-monitoring/README.md

 ## Quickstart Guide for Hydrologic Monitoring Data and Metadata ESS-DIVE Reporting Format
 1 - **Read the Instructions file** and **Term Guide file**

-2 - **Open the three templates (Data, Location Metadata, Sensor Metadata).** If you have more than one data file or more than one sensor, you have a few options for the total number of files.
+2 - **Download the three templates (Data, Location Metadata, Sensor Metadata).** If you have more than one data file or more than one sensor, you have a few options for the total number of files.
 See the instructions file for details and a graphic depicting the options.

-3 - **Open the Recommended Vocabulary File** for suggested column headers for your Data File.
+3 - **Download the Recommended Vocabulary File** for suggested column headers for your Data File.
 If you choose to use your own, the only allowed special characters are underscores and hyphens.
 No spaces are allowed.

 4 - **Populate all required fields** in the templates and **populate optional fields as desired**.
 Note that two fields in the Location Metadata have controlled vocabularies.
 Exclude the optional columns you do not populate.
 No empty cells are permitted. **Find the full list of fields to populate in the Term Guide file**